 Get to know Colten Gray, Installations Engineer

-If you recently purchased a new fiber laser, Colten may have been the engineer installing your Mazak laser-cutting machine.
+When a customer purchases a new fiber laser, Colten may be one of the engineers installing Mazak's laser-cutting machine.
 Colten has been with Mazak since mid-2018 and has had the opportunity to install several new laser machines for customers across North America.

 Luke Surratt, Installations Manager said, "Colton came to Mazak Optonics straight out of college with a degree in Laser & Optics Technology.
 Since joining the installation group a year and a half ago, his customer service, mechanical aptitude, and willingness to help customers shows in everything he does.
 Colten has become a very strong asset to the team."